katieew96/Spark2023/README.md

 We used HTML, CSS, Bootstrap, Flask, Python, JavaScript and GitHub for technologies.

 # How to use the index.html file:
 All of the code is on the single file.
 You open it through your browser.
 Then you add user info of your yearly income, monthly expenses, and what you are planning on investing.
-Next you click the submit button and a new page will pup up with feedback.
+Next you click the submit button and a new page will pop up with results.

 ### Calculations used
 income = int(input("Enter Income"))